plrguez/fuse-od-source/Platform/readme.txt

 If you have problems loading some programs keep in mind the compatibility issues of software with the model emulated.

-Also some options in Media options can influence to some loaders as "Accelerate loaders".
-Try enabling/disabling this options.
+Also some options in 'Media' options can influence to some loaders as 'Accelerate loaders'.
+Try enabling/disabling different otions.

 ------------
 ### ROMs ###